BlockchainCommons/seedtool-cli-rust/README.md

 The new SeedTool also exclusively uses Gordian Envelope for exporting and importing seeds with metadata, for sharding seeds with SSKR, and for writing and reading seeds in multipart UR format.

+If you have the old SeedTool installed, you should uninstall it before installing the new SeedTool, or ensure that the new SeedTool is in your PATH before the old SeedTool.

 ## Installation

 To install from crates.io, run: